cabo/deref-id/draft-bormann-t2trg-deref-id.md

    when providing information to developers (e.g., when a debugging tool is in use).

-{{Section 5 of PROBLEM}} further details:
+{{Section 4 of PROBLEM}} further details:

 {:quote}
 >
-   A problem's type URI SHOULD resolve to HTML [HTML5] documentation that explains how to resolve the problem.
+   A problem type URI SHOULD resolve to HTML [HTML5] documentation that explains how to resolve the problem.

-This becomes even more interesting as {{Section 5.2 of PROBLEM}} then gives this advice:
+This becomes even more interesting as {{Section 4.2 of PROBLEM}} then gives this advice:

 {:quote}